Ralph C. Wilson, Jr. Foundation

 Every child knows how to play, but not every child has the opportunity.
 From State of Play research in Western New York and Southeast Michigan, we know that play is essential to a child's healthy development, but due to a shortage of places where they can engage in non-structured play, fewer kids than ever are joining in the fun.

-Ralph C. Wilson, Jr. Foundation, KaBOOM!, the Tony Hawk Foundation and youth serving organizations across Western New York and Southeast Michigan have teamed up through the Built to Play initiative to turn the tide by giving children and youth safe, exciting places to do what they do best—Play.
+Ralph C. Wilson, Jr. Foundation, KABOOM!, The Skatepark Project and youth serving organizations across Western New York and Southeast Michigan have teamed up through the Built to Play initiative to turn the tide by giving children and youth safe, exciting places to do what they do best—Play.

 With the Play Everywhere Challenge, we are supporting the creation of 44 innovative play spaces in unexpected public spaces – a summer sledding hill, a public art nano-sized golf course stretching across a downtown, photo-voltaic heat island climbing boulders, and more.
 We also involve communities in the planning and construction of new large-scale community playgrounds with innovative design, with eight playgrounds completed to date.